-The UNT Survivor Advocate’s role is to connect students who have been impacted by violence to resources (counseling, health, safety, academics, legal, etc.), and act as their advocate.
-Renee can assist a student by filing protective orders, completing crime victim’s compensation applications (she has gone through presumptive eligibility training), contacting professors for absences related to an assault, working with housing to facilitate a room change (if needed), and connecting students to the many other resources that are available, both on and off campus.
-She is here to help.
+The UNT Survivor Advocate connects students who have been impacted by violence to resources (counseling, health, safety, academics, legal, etc.), and act as their advocate.
+They can assist a student by filing protective orders, completing crime victim’s compensation applications, contacting professors for absences related to an assault, working with housing to facilitate a room change (if needed), and connecting students to the many other resources that are available, both on and off-campus.
+They are here to help.
+For more information about these resources, view the Know More Book.

-Renee can be reached through email at SurvivorAdvocate@unt.edu or by calling the Dean of Students Office at 940-565-2648.
+Survivor Advocate can be reached through email at SurvivorAdvocate@unt.edu or by calling the Dean of Students Office at 940-565-2648.
+If there is an emergency, please call 911 or the Denton County Friends of the Family 24-hour Crisis Line at 940-382-7273.

 You are not alone.